 Arsonists set fire to Seattle Police Officers Guild

-"Clearly, what they are going to continue this criminal activity and they’re going to kill police officers.
+"Clearly, what they are going to do is continue this criminal activity and they’re going to kill police officers.
 That’s their intent," said Seattle Police Officers Guild President Mike Solan.

 Officers happened to pull into the parking lot 90 seconds later and were able to extinguish the flames.
 Otherwise, they believe the building may have had extensive damage or even burned to the ground.